Northern Virginians Go Solar: Local Efforts for Alternative Energy

 The government isn’t the only place to find help making solar installations feasible: many neighborhoods, non-profit organizations and private solar companies have programs encouraging citizens to go solar.
 In 2006, individuals living in the Mt.
 Pleasant neighborhood of Washington, D.C. formed the Mt.
 Pleasant Solar Cooperative.
 By buying in bulk and facilitating communication between solar-interested neighbors, the Coop reduces the cost and stress of installing PV panels.

-Even closer to home, Arlingtonians for a Clean Environment (ACE) sponsored a “Solar Raisers” program in 2010 and 2011.
+In 2010 and 2011, Arlingtonians for a Clean Environment (ACE) sponsored a “Solar Raisers” program.
 Modeled after a traditional Amish barn raising, Arlingtonians came together to install a fellow Arlington resident’s solar hot water heater, thereby reducing the cost of labor (around $3500).
 In exchange for the reduced installation cost, the recipient of the solar hot water heater dedicated their labor to the solar raising day.
-In less than four years, the system pays for itself, as opposed to seven to nine years.
+In less than four years, the system paid for itself, as opposed to seven to nine years.

-In spite of the Great Recession, Solyndra scandal, and the recent tariffs on Chinese PV panels, with prices going down, things seem to be looking up for new solar energy consumers.
+With prices going down, things seem to be looking up for new solar energy consumers.
 Advancements in solar technologies and large-scale manufacturing has brought up demand and thus also competition in the solar industry, domestically and abroad.
 Large companies like General Electric and Samsung have hopped on the bandwagon developing their solar sectors.
 Home improvement chains like Lowes and Home Depot are beginning to include solar energy options in their sales.
-Solar stakeholders collectively organize themselves in groups such as Maryland-DC-Virginia Solar Energy Industries Association and Potomac Region Solar Energy Association to advocate for government subsidies to allow companies to make more affordable offers and other solar support.
+Solar stakeholders organize themselves to advocate for government subsidies to allow companies to make more affordable offers and other solar support.
 In this way, the solar industry keeps on shining and homeowners interested in capturing the power of sun have a sunny forecast ahead.

 Kristine Mosuela is a graduate of William and Mary and a NVSWCD intern.